-Our body cannot store folate in large amounts.
+Our bodies cannot store folate in large amounts.
 In fact, any excess folate is secreted out through the skin, urine, or bile route within hours.
-Hence, there is a need to consume folate-rich foods on daily basis, making it available for the vital body functions.
+Hence, there is a need to consume folate-rich foods on a daily basis, making it available for vital body functions.

 - 0 to 6 months: 65 mcg – extrapolated from the adults based on the metabolic weight